Fishing Rules

 Returning fish

-9. All salmon hen fish caught in October must be returned to the water unharmed.
-All red or stale salmon to be returned to the water unharmed.
+must be returned to the water unharmed as quickly as possible.
+All red or stale salmon and sea trout are to be returned to the water unharmed as quickly as possible.

 Sundays